GualaDRAKE/LFS4Students-ES/Linux_From_Scratch-12.3-ES.md

 ### 8.5.3.
 Contenido de Glibc

-Programas instalados: gencat, getconf, getent, iconv, iconvconfig, ldconfig, ldd, lddlibc4, ld.so (symlink to ld-linux-x86-64.so.2 or ld-linux.so.2), locale, localedef, makedb, mtrace, pcprofiledump, pldd, sln, sotruss, sprof, tzselect, xtrace, zdump, and zic
+**Programas instalados**: gencat, getconf, getent, iconv, iconvconfig, ldconfig, ldd, lddlibc4, ld.so (symlink to ld-linux-x86-64.so.2 or ld-linux.so.2), locale, localedef, makedb, mtrace, pcprofiledump, pldd, sln, sotruss, sprof, tzselect, xtrace, zdump, and zic

-Bibliotecas instaladas: ld-linux-x86-64.so.2, ld-linux.so.2,
+**Bibliotecas instaladas**: ld-linux-x86-64.so.2, ld-linux.so.2,
 libBrokenLocale.{a,so}, libanl.{a,so}, libc.{a,so}, libc_nonshared.a,
 libc_malloc_debug.so, libdl.{a,so.2}, libg.a, libm.{a,so}, libmcheck.a,
 libmemusage.so, libmvec.{a,so}, libnsl.so.1, libnss_compat.so,